 Travel: I love running around and seeing new places, either by myself or with Peter.
 In lieu of that (because sometimes one must sit still at home and get the damn writing done) I often RT glimpses of other people’s travels—partly for enjoyment’s sake, partly as notes-to-self.
 Train travel is particularly beloved, which is why I follow and RT various European rail companies, people who tweet about them and travel on them, and the Twitter feed @_DiningCar.

 My own books and screen work: I talk about these readily enough when asked, and since Peter and I have an online e-bookstore, when we have books on sale or new ones out, I tweet about those.
-Normally those tweets get pinned to the top of the profile a couple/few times a day.
+Normally those tweets get pinned to the top of the profile at varying intervals.
 This is one of the ways we keep ourselves eating: thanks for your understanding.

 So, the tl:dr; version of my Twitter feed: Eclectic.
 In these days when writers are urged to “brand their Twitters”, I can tell you without fear that mine is a timeline where that’s not going to happen.
 There are just too many things to be interested in and want to share.